 economic impact of tourism

-Coastal Carolina University estimates tourism accounts for a $7 billion economic impact and another $2.2 billion in labor impact and 83,000 jobs throughout our local community.
+Coastal Carolina University estimates tourism accounts for a $7 billion economic impact and another $2.2 billion in labor impact and over 80,000 jobs throughout our local community.
 Key statistics from our local market are:

-- Horry and Georgetown generated more than $22.4 million in accommodations taxes in 2016, more than one-third of the state’s total accommodations tax collections (source: S.C.
+Horry County generated more than $21 million in accommodations taxes in 2018, approximately 30% of the state’s total accommodations tax collections (source: S.C.
 Department of Revenue).

-A recent study prepared for the South Carolina Parks Recreation and Tourism (SCPRT) agency by the United States Travel Association revealed that domestic travel accounted for a direct economic impact of more than $12.5 billion annually and supported 120,500 jobs.
+A recent study prepared for the South Carolina Parks Recreation and Tourism (SCPRT) agency by the United States Travel Association revealed that domestic travel accounted for a direct economic impact of more than $13.7 billion annually and directly supported 127,000 jobs.
 Key findings from that study include:

-- Domestic traveler spending in South Carolina directly generated nearly $1.8 billion in tax revenue for federal, state and local governments in 2015.
-The total tax revenue increase is largely driven by growth in federal payroll income tax, local property tax, and state sales tax.
+Domestic traveler spending in South Carolina directly generated over $2.0 billion in tax revenue for federal, state and local governments in 2017.

 National tourism is one of the world’s largest industries, employing millions worldwide.
-The United States Travel Association estimates domestic and international leisure and business travelers spent $990 billion in the U.S. in 2016 and created more than 15.3 million jobs.
+The United States Travel Association estimates domestic and international leisure and business travelers spent $1.1 trllion in the U.S. in 2018 and supported more than 15.7 million jobs.